Sermon – Reverend Jack Arnold - Time and Action

 … look upon the hearty desires of thy humble servants, and stretch forth the right hand of thy Majesty, to be our defence against all our enemies …

 Today’s Epistle and Gospel share the same theme.
 This theme is centered around action.
 In order to be a Christian, you have to act as a Christian and not just say we are.
+Jesus’s whole ministry could be summed up in one word, action.
+Jesus set the ultimate example for us to follow for action.
 Saying we are Christians and actually being Christians are two different states of being.
 It is quite easy to say we are Christians, it is quite another to act like we are.

 In his Epistle, Paul tells us in order to live out our faith, we need to make our actions match our stated desires, very much in line with the thought above.
 Actions!
 Not just Dictions, but Actions!
 There can be a distinct difference between the two.
 If you actually believe, you will act.
 If you just say you believe, you will not.
 There is a distinct difference between the two states, action and inaction.
 Faith requires action, unbelief is equal to the state of inaction.